FSR™ Ray Regeneration 1.1.0

 Example: 4 signals + dominant light

-// Denoise 4 signals + dominant lightffx::DispatchDescDenoiser dispatchDenoiser = {};ffx::DispatchDescDenoiserInput4Signals dispatchDenoiserInputs = {};ffx::DispatchDescDenoiserInputDominantLight dispatchDenoiserInputsDominantLight = {};
+// Denoise 4 signals + dominant lightffx::DispatchDescDenoiser dispatchDesc = {};ffx::DispatchDescDenoiserInput4Signals dispatchDenoiserInputs = {};ffx::DispatchDescDenoiserInputDominantLight dispatchDenoiserInputsDominantLight = {};

 // Fill in the structs with the appropriate data:// ...

-ffx::Dispatch(m_pDenoiserContext, dispatchDenoiser, dispatchDenoiserInputs, dispatchDenoiserInputsDominantLight);Example: 2 signals + dominant light
+ffx::Dispatch(m_pDenoiserContext, dispatchDesc, dispatchDenoiserInputs, dispatchDenoiserInputsDominantLight);Example: 4 signals

 // Fill in the structs with the appropriate data:// ...